lingasc/icebreaker-generator-thanks/README.md

 - Colors change from sunrise to dusk depending on user's local time of day
 - Greetings subheading changes depending on your local time of day
-- Customizable coffee mug with animated steam.
-Change mug color _and_ type of coffee!
-Choose from black, espresso, latte, and cappuccino.
+- Customize coffee mug color, animated steam, _and_ type of coffee: black, espresso, latte, or cappuccino.
 - Dark mode toggle
 - Easy one-click icebreaker copy-paste
 - Interface translated into English, French, and Japanese